httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 AEAD_AES_128_GCM produces ciphertext 16 octets longer than its input plaintext.
 Therefore, the unencrypted content of each record is shorter than the record size by 16 octets.
-If the final record ends on a record boundary, the encoder MUST append a record that contains contains only padding and is smaller than the full record size.
+If the final record ends on a record boundary, the encoder MUST append a record that contains only padding and is smaller than the full record size.
 A receiver MUST fail to decrypt if the final record ciphertext is less than 18 octets in size or equal to the record size.
 Valid records always contain at least a padding length of 2 octets and a 16 octet authentication tag.

 Each record contains a 2 octet padding length and between 0 and 65535 octets of padding, inserted into a record before the content.
 The padding length is a two